 Despite 24 fps being a standard cinematic choice, 30 fps has also been a standard for television for many years.
 30 fps gives a slighter smooth visual presentation and detailing at high motion.
 However, the Video will still look unnatural in high motion and may suffer from the soap opera effect.

 Anything at 60 fps and above gives the Video an incredibly smooth and crisp appearance.
-We use faster frame rates when a lot of movement or motions are happening on the screen.
+Such fast frame rates are used when a lot of movement or motions are happening on the screen.
 60 fps is mostly used in scenes with a lot of moves like video games, action movies, or anything to be shown in slow motion with fine detailing and smoothness.
 More frames mean more detailing, and hence, sports are primarily recorded in higher frame rates to be slowed down to show replays while still maintaining the video clarity.

 Super slow motion shots of an epic football kick, car drifting scenes in games, or baseball batter swinging his bat are shot in 120 fps or even 240 fps, making the scene too smooth and crisp.
 120+ fps is usually preferred in gaming, making them more realistic and fast-paced.
 The faster the game, the higher the processing power of the hardware system.
 Games like Red Dead Redemption 2, when played above 100+ fps, remarkably improve the gaming experience.
 Ang Lee too shot the Gemini Man movie at 120 fps.